astronomer/docs/learn/airflow-object-storage-tutorial.md

     $ astro dev init
     ```

-2. Add the following lines to your Astro project `requirements.txt` file to install the Amazon provider with the `s3fs` extension, as well as the [scikit-learn](https://scikit-learn.org/stable/) package.
+2. Add the following lines to your Astro project `requirements.txt` file to install the Amazon provider with the `s3fs` extra, as well as the [scikit-learn](https://scikit-learn.org/stable/) package.
 If you are using Google Cloud Storage or Azure Blob Storage, install the [Google provider](https://registry.astronomer.io/providers/apache-airflow-providers-google/versions/latest) or [Azure provider](https://registry.astronomer.io/providers/apache-airflow-providers-microsoft-azure/versions/latest) instead.

     ```text
     apache-airflow-providers-amazon[s3fs]==8.13.0
     scikit-learn==1.3.2
     ```

 3. To create an [Airflow connection](connections.md) to AWS S3, add the following environment variable to your `.env` file.
 Make sure to replace `<your-aws-access-key-id>` and `<your-aws-secret-access-key>` with your own AWS credentials.
+Adjust the connection type and parameters if you are using a different object storage system.

     ```text
     AIRFLOW_CONN_MY_AWS_CONN='{